 The carburetor heat control is the square knob mounted to the left of the throttle.
 When this control is pushed in, ambient air is routed through the air filter and into the carburetor.
-When the control is pulled out, the ambient air is routed through a heater muff surrounding the muffler; where it is heated prior to induction into the carburetor.
+When the control is pulled out, the ambient air is routed through a heater muff surrounding the muffler; where it is heated prior to induction through the air filter into the carburetor.